What is a consent order?

 Step one: What information is needed to complete consent order forms?

 There isn’t one singular consent order form, because there are several parts to a consent order application.
-Here are the key documents you send to court with your consent order.
+Here are the key documents you need to send to court with your consent order.

 For more information on the CETV and pensions, click here.